awsdocs/aws-cdk-guide/doc_source/context.md

 Context entries are scoped to the construct that created them: they are visible to children constructs, but not to siblings\.
 Context entries that are set by the CLI, either automatically or from the \-\-context option, are implicitly set on the `App` construct, and are visible to the app\.

 You can get context information using the `construct.node.tryGetContext` method, which returns the value set on the current construct if it is present\.
-Otherwise, it resolves the context from the current construct’s parent, until it has reached the `App` construct\.
+Otherwise, it resolves the context from the current construct's parent, until it has reached the `App` construct\.

 ## Context Methods<a name="context_methods"></a>